VitoMinheere/voidrice/.local/bin/SCRIPTS.md

 - `dmenuumount` -- Unmount a mounted non-essential partition.
 Bound to `mod+F10`.
 Will do nothing if none are mounted.
 It will not try to unmount essential system partitions.
 - `dmenuunicode` -- Shows a searchable dmenu prompt of emoji characters.
 The selected emoji is copied to the system clipboard, while its character code is copied to primary selection (middle mouse button).
 - `dropdowncalc` -- The dropdown calculator script called by `ddspawn` and bound to `mod+a` by default.
 Will run an R calculator if installed, otherwise python.
-- `ducksearch` -- Show a dmenu prompt and search for the inputed text in DuckDuckGo.
-Can take bangtags as expected, i.e. typing in `!aw Arch Linux` will search the Arch Wiki for "Arch Linux" or `!yt Luke Smith` will search YouTube for "Luke Smith", etc.
 - `i3resize` -- A script that allows intuitive resizing of windows.
 Mapped to `mod+Y/U/I/O`.
 - `killrecording` -- End a recording started by `dmenurecord` the proper way without file trucation or lingering background processes, mapped to `mod+Delete` by default.
 - `lockscreen` -- The screen locker.
 Gives a confirm prompt and if user says yes, all audio will be paused and the screen will be distorted and locked and screen will soon time out.
 User must insert password to unlock.
 Mapped to `mod+x` by default.